bwsblake/ckeyo_dictionaries/README.md

-# ckeyo_dictionaries
+# Ckeyo Dictionaries
-dictionaries for ckeyo
+To use a particular version of the ckeyo dictionary pull a particular git revision